25 top facts about birds

 Bird digestive system (Erik Beyersdorf / Wiki; CC BY-SA 3.0)

-After food is swallowed it goes into their “crop,” an enlarged pouch in the esophagus.
-From there, it goes into a stomach that has strong digestive juices and from there into their gizzard, which has strong musculature for grinding.
+Birds don’t have teeth to pulverize their food as humans do, so their digestive system is specialized in breaking it down.
+After food is swallowed, it goes into their “crop,” an enlarged pouch in the esophagus.
+From there, it goes into a stomach that has strong digestive juices and, from there, into the gizzard, which has strong musculature for grinding.
 Once it’s sufficiently converted into a digestible mash, it flows into their intestines.
 Sometimes, birds swallow small stones or grit to help in the grinding process.

 House sparrow napping with eyes closed in daytime, while perched on tree branch.

-Sparrow napping.
-(Lucas Vermeer / Flickr; cc by-a 2.0)
+Sparrow napping (Lucas Vermeer / Flickr; CC BY-SA 2.0)

-Birds expend more energy in the winter and are often forced to spend all day looking for enough calories to carry them through the night.
+In the winter, birds are often forced to spend all day looking for enough calories to carry them through the night.
+Putting out seeds, nuts, and suet allows them to spend part of their daytime hours resting and conserving energy.

 Bird eating cheese while perched on a person's hand

-Bird eating cheese. (© Keith Levit / 123RF)
+Bird eating cheese (© Keith Levit / 123RF)

-Do you feed bread to birds?
+Don’t feed bread to birds

 Cedar Waxwing perched on a bush that has red berries

-Like many DUI drivers, “FUI” birds are just too drunk to fly right, and many die from crashing into things.
-They also behave like inebriated humans in other ways: They walk in circles, topple over, lean against things for support or bring their wings to the ground to hold themselves upright.
+It sounds like a joke’s coming, but there really are birds that get drunk from eating too many fermenting berries.
+That seems funny, only sometimes, it isn’t.
+Like many DUI drivers, “FUI” birds are just too drunk to fly right and can die from crashing into things.
+They also behave like inebriated humans: They walk in circles, topple over, lean against things for support, or bring their wings to the ground to hold themselves upright.
 They vomit.
-And, they probably suffer morning-after headaches, too!
+And they probably suffer morning-after headaches, too!
 Here’s a good story about a drunk Cedar Waxwing, including useful tips about how to care for an intoxicated bird, and lots of good photos, too.

 Elaborate bird feeder

-Such a beautiful bird feeder, so, where’s the action?
-(Faiyaz Hawawala / Wiki; cc by-sa 3.0)
+Such a beautiful bird feeder, so where’s the action?
+(Faiyaz Hawawala / Wiki; CC BY-SA 3.0)

 Sleeping and resting